 Student/Basic/Starter [built with accordion reeds mounted on accordion-style reed blocks]

-Beschäftigungsgesellschaft Klingenthal, also known as Schaumanufaktur Klingenthal [sold under the names Silvetta, Castiglione, and perhaps others] This maker seems to have gone out of business.
-I'm leaving the listing here on the off chance that someone will continue where they left off.
+Beschäftigungsgesellschaft Klingenthal, also known as Schaumanufaktur Klingenthal [sold under the names Silvetta, Castiglione, and perhaps others] This maker has gone out of business.

 Brunner/Stagi [formerly Bastari and sometimes sold under other brand names]